 - Walking or watching pets with Rover

-- Charging e-vehicles with Lime or Bird
+- Charging e-vehicles with Lime or Bird (if you live in a city where these are still allowed.)

 They might not be enough to live a life of luxury, but they’re reliable, profitable, and accessible for most people.
 They don’t require a ton of investment to get into and they’re not scams, which are two usual dangers of many “fast cash” opportunities.
 All the majority of these gigs require is a vehicle and some time.